jskubick/vrEmuLcd4win/README.md

-This is my attempt to implement Troy Schrapel's HD44780 LCD emulator for Windows.
+Implementation of Troy Schrapel's HD44780 LCD emulator for Windows.

-At the moment, I haven't implemented anything related to graphics.
-It just renders the output as spaces and asterisks using 120 x 32 characters for a 20x4 display (5+1 x 8).
+Two of the files (VrEmuLcd.h and .c) were taken verbatim from https://github.com/visrealm/vrEmuLcd and haven't been changed.

-As of 7/11, I think I managed to successfully add SFML to the CLion project with some *major* help and inspiration from https://github.com/eXpl0it3r/cmake-sfml-project/tree/copy_dlls , so now I can finally start rendering the emulated LCD itself graphically.
+I know that in theory, I should have probably included his two files as a Git submodule instead of just copying them to my project... but to be honest, I don't actually know _how_.
+More precisely...
+I know how to pull the files into my repo, but I don't know how to partially sever the link so SmartGit won't pester me thereafter about not having write access to the other person's remote repo (where the files in the submodule came from).

 ### Warning